AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 # GalaxyGenericImporterPlugin
-Plugin for GOG Galaxy to allow the generic definition of software using regular expressions.
+Plugin for GOG Galaxy supporting programmatic importation of multiplatform game libraries.
+Allows for the generic definition of files to be added using user definable regular expressions.
+Programmatically imports games from predefined folders while allowing for others to be configured by users.
+Advanced users can also configure how games are are executed and populated into galaxy by editing the configurable regular expressions.

 <img width="894" alt="galaxy_imported" src="https://user-images.githubusercontent.com/972757/83471895-e3d74c00-a453-11ea-8ea9-ac8f0a9c4af0.PNG">